 In today’s society we are flooded with consumer products and technology.
 From smart watches to smart phones, tablets, intelligent assistants (e.g., Echo and Alexa), QR codes, and more—technology abounds!
 Because individuals with autism tend to have strong visual processing skills and show considerable interest in multimedia, media-based products have the potential to aid in learning and communication.
 Imagine being able to creatively repurpose such products to deliver just-in-time (JIT) content—precisely when the individual needs it.
 Such products can be transformative in the way individuals with autism communicate and learn, in less obtrusive and more socially acceptable ways.

-Please join Dr. Howard Shane from Boston Children’s Hospital in this edWebinar and learn from his decades of experience and knowledge regarding how consumer technology can be repurposed to deliver just-in-time visual content to your students.
-Case examples will be given and time will be provided for a Q & A session.
-Educators, speech language pathologists, behavior specialists, other therapists, and administrators will benefit from attending this event.
+Watch Dr. Howard Shane from Boston Children’s Hospital in this edWebinar and learn from his decades of experience and knowledge regarding how consumer technology can be repurposed to deliver just-in-time visual content to your students.
+Case examples are given.
+Educators, speech language pathologists, behavior specialists, other therapists, and administrators will benefit from watching this recorded event.

 About the Presenter